DeDust.io

 //// Messages from the Jetton standard//

-message(0xf8a7ea5) JettonTransfer { queryId: Int as uint64; amount: Int as coins; destination: Address; responseDestination: Address?; customPayload: Cell? = null; forwardTonAmount: Int as coins; forwardPayload: Cell?; // slightly adjusted}
+message(0xf8a7ea5) JettonTransfer { queryId: Int as uint64; amount: Int as coins; destination: Address; responseDestination: Address?; customPayload: Cell? = null; forwardTonAmount: Int as coins; forwardPayload: Cell?; // Slightly adjusted}

 Withdraw liquidity